Measuring Hall voltage and Hall resistance in an atom-based quantum simulator

 The effective electric field $E_y$ along the synthetic dimension is instead implemented by abruptly adding a small Raman laser detuning ($\SI{-120}{Hz}\sim\SI{120}{Hz}$) after adiabatically loading the ground state of the system.
 To relate such a detuning to an energy difference along the synthetic dimension, consider the Hamiltonian describing the Raman coupling for a two-leg ladder in the rotating frame

 One can clearly see that the presence of a detuning on the diagonal terms directly translates into an energy shift for different spin states, namely an energy variation in the synthetic dimension.
+The Hall voltage $V_{\rm H}$ is then directly proportional to the fine-tuned Hall field $E_{\rm H}$, which is expressed as $V_{\rm H}=-(M-1)E_{\rm H}$ by accounting for the total number of legs $M$.